Skip to Content

 Be sure to test every system on the RV ahead of buying if possible, and then again before you head out on the road to use those systems.

-Learning how to manage all of the systems on your RV before you head out on your first trip is a great idea.
+Learning how to manage all the systems on your RV before your first trip is a great idea.
 If the private owner or dealership employee is showing you how to use everything on the RV, video all of that instruction so you have it to refer back to later.

-If you buy an RV from a dealership, ask if you can stay in their lot overnight and into the next day so that you’ll have the opportunity to work out the kinks and ask questions.
+If you buy an RV from a dealership, ask if you can stay on their lot (or somewhere nearby) overnight and into the next day, so you’ll have the opportunity to work out the kinks and ask questions.

 Join Online Forums Specific to Your RV and to RVing in General